-b) UCS

-UCS [15] is a method derived from XCS.
+2) UCS: UCS [15] is a method derived from XCS.
 It inherits the main features of XCS, but mainly differs in two respects.
-Firstly, the learning interaction is adjusted to a supervised learning scheme.
+First, the learning interaction is adjusted to a supervised learning scheme.
 This means that each example shown to the system comes along with the class.
 Then, UCS uses the class information to build the set of correct rules.
-The rules that belong to this set get their fitness improved, while rules that matched the example but not the class get their fitness reduced.
-The second main difference with XCS is on fitness.
-In UCS, fitness is directly the proportion of correct predictions of the rule with respect to the total number of matches, whereas fitness in XCS is a windowed average of the accuracy of the reward prediction.
+The rules that belong to this set get their fitness improved, while rules that matched the